<- Back

 Green ETFs

-Green ETFs (Exchange-Traded Funds) are exchange-traded index funds that replicate the performance of an index composed of a selection of companies committed to the ecological transition.
-Unlike traditional funds, green ETFs incorporate strict ESG criteria and exclude polluting sectors (e.g., coal, oil, armaments).
-Lyxor MSCI Green Leaders ETF, iShares Global Clean Energy ETF, and Amundi MSCI Europe ESG Leaders are among the most well-known green ETFs.
-These products can also be integrated into broader investment wrappers such as retirement savings plans or life insurance policies.
+Green ETFs (Exchange Traded Funds) are index funds listed on the stock exchange that replicate the performance of an index composed of a panel of companies committed to the ecological transition.
+Unlike traditional funds, green ETFs incorporate strict ESG criteria and exclude polluting sectors (coal, oil, armaments, etc.).
+Lyxor MSCI Green Leaders ETF, iShares Global Clean Energy ETF, and Amundi MSCI Europe ESG Leaders are among the best-known green ETFs.

-SRI Life Insurance
+ISR Life Insurance

 Sustainable Real Estate Crowdfunding